Top 3 Myths of Custom Foot Orthotics

 3. Orthotics Weaken Your Feet

 This is simply just not true.
-Feet that are in a poor mechanical position will have compromised muscle function and therefore an overall weakening of core muscle groups through the feet.
-By returning to a closer to normal foot function with custom orthotics we actually improve muscle function and the muscles will continue to strengthen themselves.
+Feet that are in a poor mechanical position will have compromised muscle function.
+Therefore, they will have an overall weakening of core muscle groups through the feet.
+By returning to a closer to normal foot function with custom orthotics you improve muscle function.
+Then, the muscles will continue to strengthen themselves.

 Orthotics do not act as a crutch or a brace.
-They provide key support to areas of the feet that need support and allow the feet to function closer to a normal foot function.
+They provide key support to areas of the feet that need support.
+As well, they allow the feet to function closer to a normal foot function.

 Dr. Doug Richie puts it nicely here.